troglobit/finit/README.md

 log size=100k count=4

 # Services to be monitored and respawned as needed
-service [S12345] /sbin/watchdogd -L -f                       -- System watchdog daemon
-service [S12345] /sbin/syslogd -n -b 3 -D                    -- System log daemon
-service [S12345] /sbin/klogd -n                              -- Kernel log daemon
-service   [2345] /sbin/lldpd -d -c -M1 -H0 -i                -- LLDP daemon (IEEE 802.1ab)
+service [S12345] watchdogd -L -f                 -- System watchdog daemon service [S12345] syslogd -n -b 3 -D              -- System log daemon service [S12345] <pid/syslogd> klogd -n          -- Kernel log daemon service   [2345] lldpd -d -c -M1 -H0 -i          -- LLDP daemon (IEEE 802.1ab)

 # The BusyBox ntpd does not use syslog when running in the foreground
 # So we use this trick to redirect stdout/stderr to a log file.
 The
 # log file is rotated with the above settings.
 The condition declares
 # a dependency on a system default route (gateway) to be set.
 A single
 # <!> at the beginning means ntpd does not respect SIGHUP for restart.
-service [2345] log:/var/log/ntpd.log <!net/route/default> /sbin/ntpd -n -l -I eth0 -- NTP daemon
+service [2345] log:/var/log/ntpd.log <!net/route/default> ntpd -n -l -I eth0 -- NTP daemon

 # For multiple instances of the same service, add :ID somewhere between
 # the service/run/task keyword and the command.
-service :1 [2345] /sbin/merecat -n -p 80   /var/www          -- Web server
+service :80   [2345] merecat -n -p 80   /var/www -- Web server
-service :2 [2345] /sbin/merecat -n -p 8080 /var/www          -- Old web server
+service :8080 [2345] merecat -n -p 8080 /var/www -- Old web server

 # Alternative method instead of below runparts, can also use /etc/rc.local
 #task [S] /etc/init.d/keyboard-setup start       -- Setting up preliminary keymap
 #task [S] /etc/init.d/acpid start                -- Starting ACPI Daemon
 #task [S] /etc/init.d/kbd start                  -- Preparing console

 # Run start scripts from this directory
 # runparts /etc/start.d